tahiri-lab/iPhyloGeo_plus_plus/tests/use_case_tests.md

 **Expected Result:** The columns have changed positions.
 The first and last displayed column now contain C (yellow background).

 **Action**: Click the **Statistics** button on the left.
-**Expected Results**: The title Alignment Chart is displayed, with a dropdown menu titled "Reference", a green Download button and a graph titled "Sequence Similarity Plot" matching the image below.
+**Expected Result**: The title Alignment Chart is displayed, with a dropdown menu titled "Reference", a green Download button and a graph titled "Sequence Similarity Plot" matching the image below.
 It may take a few seconds for the dropdown menu to populate and the graph to appear.

 <img src="https://github.com/tahiri-lab/iPhyloGeo_plus_plus/blob/main/img/usecase-pic/seqsimplot.png" alt="A sequence similarity plot for Helicobacter pylori" width="500"/>